 Channelside, like Downtown Tampa, has a city feel with its lofts and highrises, but without the many skyscrapers of the business district.
 Condos, lofts, and high rises offer panoramic views of the city and water and offer versatile interior design, such as exposed brick walls and concrete floors.
 There's also plenty of new restaurants and shops such as District Tavern and Victory Coffee making it feel more like a neighborhood than ever.

-Water Street is a new entertainment complex within walking distance to places like The Florida Aquarium; Amalie Arena home of the NHL Tampa Bay Lightning; and several non-chain restaurants.
+Water Street is a new entertainment district within walking distance to places like The Florida Aquarium; Amalie Arena home of the NHL Tampa Bay Lightning; and several non-chain restaurants.
 With the addition of Sparkman Wharf and Waterstreet Tampa, Downtown Tampa is growing to be one of the best places to live in Tampa!

 When considering where to live in Tampa are you thinking a little less city and want to be in a residential community?
 If so, Tampa has tons of great neighborhoods to explore!

 Popular communities: Pebble Creek, Cross Creek, Hunter's Green, Tampa Palms, Wesley Chapel

 Located North on I-75, New Tampa is one of the youngest communities in Tampa Bay and is full of ranch style homes, condos, and townhomes in family-friendly neighborhoods.